RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

+\RankIIIPart{People Counting} In our experiment of people counting, the device-to-person ratios of the three sites (i.e., the atrium, bus station, and building entrance) are similar (around 1.14), because these sites share a similar scenario, as mentioned in Section~\ref{subsec:cali}. \FigureWord~\ref{fig:crowd_count_atrium_3min} presents the people counting of \sysname{} in the atrium.
+There, our privacy-preserving Wi-Fi-based approach accurately tracks the outputs of the camera-based people counting, showing comparable counting accuracy with the camera-based approach.
+Note that the camera-based counting approach only provides the near-ground truths, which might not be entirely accurate.
+In our experiment, we observe that the error of the camera-based people counting is around 0.08 in terms of NRMSE.

-In \FigureWord~\ref{fig:crowd_count_cyt}, we compare \sysname{} with a SOTA probing-based people counting scheme (i.e., CountMeIn).
-The device-to-person ratio is estimated from the campus atrium.
-In the experiment, CountMeIn calibrates the number of unique MAC addresses to the people counts, while our scheme calibrates \sysname{} to the people count.
-From the figure, the counting of CountMeIn fluctuates due to the noisy and unpredictable MAC address randomization.
-In comparison, the calibration scheme, incorporated with \sysname{}, significantly reduces the counting variance owing to its unbiased device counting, showing similar counting results to the camera-based counting.
-The result validates that \sysname{} can effectively improve the performance of probing-based people counting.
+In \FigureWord~\ref{fig:crowd_count_cyt}, we compare \sysname{} with the SOTA probing-based people counting approach (i.e., CountMeIn).
+The difference of the two approaches is that CountMeIn calibrates MAC counting to the people counts, while ours is based on \sysname{}.
+In the figure, the counts of CountMeIn fluctuate significantly, since the fluctuating counts of the MAC-counting approach propagate to people counting (due to the MAC address randomization).
+In comparison, our people counting achieves much lower counting variance owing to the stable and accurate device counting of the rate model.

-\FigureWord~\ref{fig:crowd_count_bus_station} shows the performance of \sysname{} at the bus station during a peak hour.
-Compared with the previous sites, the bus station is crowded with more people.
-Despite this, \sysname{} still shows similar counting results to the camera-based counting, effectively capturing the usage pattern of the bus station (students went to bus stations after the last class concluded at 5:30 PM).
-This validates \sysname{} in more scenarios and its scalability to different count levels.
+\FigureWord~\ref{fig:crowd_count_bus_station} shows the performance of \sysname{} at a bus station during a peak hour.
+This site is more crowded compared with the atrium scenario.
+In the figure, \sysname{} shows consistent results with camera-based people counting, effectively capturing the usage pattern that students went to the bus station after the last class concluded at 5:30 PM.
+Such information is important for planning the bus schedule, acquired in a privacy-preserving way.
+Overall, this experiment validates \sysname{}'s scalability to high crowd levels.

-\FigureWord~\ref{fig:relative_error} shows the RMSE of CountMeIn and \sysname{} at the building entrance, using camera-based people counting as the near-ground truth.
-From the figure, the RMSE reduces with the window size as expected.
-However, the RMSE of CountMeIn reduces much slower than \sysname{}, since it is affected by the noisy and unpredictable MAC address randomization.
-Overall, by incorporating \sysname{}, the people-counting scheme has reduced around 4.57 RMSE (that is, 0.66 NRMSE) at the window of 3 minutes.
+\FigureWord~\ref{fig:relative_error} shows the RMSE of CountMeIn and \sysname{} at a building entrance, using camera-based people counting as the near-ground truth.
+In the figure, the RMSE of both approaches reduces with the window size, which is as expected.
+However, the RMSE of \sysname{} is not only much lower than that of CountMeIn, but it also reduces faster as the window size increases.
+This is because \sysname{} is based on probing rate, free from the perturbation of the MAC address randomization.
+Thus, \sysname{} shows more similar results to the camera-based people counting.
+Quantitatively, \sysname{} reduces around 4.57 RMSE (around 0.66 NRMSE) from the SOTA Wi-Fi-based people-counting approach.